timescale/timescaledb/sql/updates/README.md

    commands that change or remove objects.
 In some cases, modifications of metadata are also necessary.
 2. `DROP FUNCTION` needs to be idempotent.
-In most cases that means commands should have an `IF NOT EXISTS` clause.
+In most cases that means commands should have an `IF EXISTS` clause.
 The reason is that some modfiles might try to, e.g., `DROP` functions that aren't present because they only exist in an intermediate version of the database, which is skipped over.